We don’t support this browser anymore.

 Medium-term initiatives are evolution rather than revolution and include $1bn of investment across several core areas including technology, and creating a more joined-up customer approach across the product ranges.

 Looking further ahead, the broader Asian and Indian regions should benefit from long-term economic development.
-In Asia, insurance uptake is low and in many cases state provisions for pensions and social security are limited.
-India offers lots of potential in the health insurance space.
-With 1.4bn people and around half of all health expenses being covered by disposable cash, there's an opportunity to shift the dynamic more toward insurance policies.
+Insurance uptake is also low in Areas like Asia, and in many cases state provisions for pensions and social security are limited.
+India offers lots of potential in the health insurance space, with a huge population and around half of all health expenses being covered by disposable cash.
+We see several longer term opportunities in many of these underpenetrated markets.

-Prudential also has a massive asset management business, Eastspring, which manages close to $240bn of assets.
+Prudential also has a massive asset management business, Eastspring, which manages over to $270bn of assets.
 It offers a host of investment solutions as well as managing premiums generated from the life insurance business.
 Improving market dynamics mean retail investors are moving back to higher margin equity funds.

 Capital levels are strong, and the group’s committed to increasing the dividend 7-9% over the next couple of years.
-Nothing is guaranteed.
+But this isn't a high yielder like some of its UK listed peers and nothing is guaranteed.

-The new strategy brings with it some bold goals, growing new business profit by 15-20% won't be easy but should conditions remain supportive there's plenty of opportunity ahead.
-This isn't a high yielder like some of its UK listed peers, but Prudential's Asian focus and higher growth opportunities give a different option for a UK investor.
+The refreshed strategy brings with it some bold goals, growing new business profit by 15-20% won't be easy but should conditions remain supportive there's plenty of opportunity ahead.
+We think Prudential's Asian focus and higher growth opportunities give a different option for a UK investor.

 Environmental, Social and governance (ESG) risk